 What is it?

-Gyoza are dumpling typically filled with meat, mushrooms, and cabbage.
+Gyoza are dumplings typically filled with meat, mushrooms, and cabbage.

 Why you’ll love it

-They’re bite-sized little parcels of happiness with a crispy outer and delicious filling.
-You can have them fried or boiled and they are delicious dipped in a mix of soy sauce, sesame oil and a bit of spice if you like an extra kick.
+They’re bite-sized little parcels of happiness with crispy outer and delicious filling.
+You can enjoy them fried or boiled, and they’re perfect when dipped in a mix of soy sauce, sesame oil and a bit of spice if you like an extra kick.
 I used to make gyozas with my Baba (grandma), so they have a special place in my heart.

 Vegan Options: